 Selecting the right dog is a crucial decision you shouldn’t take lightly.

 Don’t get swept up by popularity.
-Researching and finding a breed that fits your lifestyle and personality is vital.
+It’s vital to research and find a breed that fits your lifestyle and personality.

 Size

-The dog’s size is often one of the first things people consider when looking for a new pet.
+People often consider a dog’s size when looking for a new pet.
 Do you live in a small apartment or have a big backyard?

 Can you handle a large breed, or would you prefer a smaller lapdog?